 The story of the Joseph Arbeely family hints at how the “first Syrian immigrant family” constructed an Arab American identity by deliberately trying to mix the oil of the East with the water of the West.
 Far from being passive victims of stereotyping, the Arbeelys, starting the day they arrived, consciously attempted to control the image they presented to America.
 It helped that they were the “first” Syrian immigrants, and that Americans had no preconceived notions of who they were.

-Yusef Awad Hanna was born in the village of Arbil outside of Damascus in 1828 and took the name Arbeely from his place of birth.
-He was educated and taught at the Orthodox College in Damascus, and married and had four sons there.
+Yusef Awad Hanna (al Qalush) was born in the village of Arbin outside of Damascus in 1828 and took the name Arbeeny from his place of birth (it was later changed to Arbeely).
+He was educated and taught at the Orthodox College in Damascus, married and had four sons there.
 In 1860, in response to sectarian violence that was especially fierce in Damascus, he moved his family to Beirut, where he opened a boarding school for the sons of Orthodox Damascenes like himself.
 He helped the American missionary and founder of Syrian Protestant College, Cornelius Van Dyck, on his 1865 translation of the Bible into Arabic.
-Two more sons were born in Beirut.
+Two more sons and a daughter were born in Beirut.
 Two of his older sons attended SPC: Abraham, the eldest, earned a medical degree there in 1872, and Fadlallah, the third son, earned a B.A. in 1872 and a medical degree in 1876.

 Joseph was offered a position at a Presbyterian college in Maryville, Tennessee, which is where the family settled.
 Joseph taught Arabic to missionaries-in-training, and his younger boys attended school.
 A family of nine Syrians in a town of 1100, which had probably seen few if any foreigners, much less “Orientals,” was bound to attract attention, but as far as we know, they were quickly accepted by the community.
 One article described them as “quiet, peaceful, and industrious, and their immigration can not but result in mutual good.”
 Both Abraham and Fadlallah immediately began to practice medicine: Abraham in Austin, Texas, Fadlallah in Maryville.